JoinColony/purser/docs/api.md

 ### Software

-A standard wallet working in it's entirety via a software environment.
+A standard wallet working in it's entirety in a software environment.
 This means that it give you access to sensitive data _(`private key`, `mnemonic`, etc...)_ via it's API.

 For a more in-depth look at how the resulting object looks like, see the [Wallet Object](wallet-object.md) docs.